Posts

 Innovations and investments made to improve your corporate culture, when genuine, will often produce impacts far greater than improving employee satisfaction.
 They can improve hiring outcomes, reduce employee turnover, and increase employee engagement, all of which have a direct impact on improving sales and decreasing costs.
 Marks for customer satisfaction, loyalty and referrals are also much higher for brands that are known for their innovative corporate cultures.

-Innovating within your manufacturing or distribution company may allow you to serve new customers; but that’s not all.
+Innovating within your manufacturing or distribution company may allow you to serve new customers, but that’s not all.

 Innovations also send a clear message to existing customers that your business is committed to making continual improvements for the future.
 It creates a spirit of intrigue among your customers about what might be coming next.
 They will be more likely to see your supply chain business as a valuable partner in the supply chain, and as a result, offer you additional suggestions that can help you innovate more effectively and quickly.